Al-Ahli Saudi FC: 2020s: The Downfall and Asia Elite triumph

 On 3 May 2025, Al-Ahli were crowned champions of the 2024–25 AFC Champions League Elite after defeating Japanese side Kawasaki Frontale in the final with a score of 2–0.
 The match was held at King Abdullah Sport City in Jeddah.
 Galeno scored the first goal at 35th minute with an out of the box shot to the top right corner, and Franck Kessie scored the second with a header at 42nd minute, the two goals were assisted by Roberto Firmino This marked Al-Ahli's first title in the AFC Champions League.

+In 23 August 2025, Al-Ahli won the 2025 Saudi Super Cup, held in Hong Kong, after defeating Al-Nassr 5–3 on penalties following a 2–2 draw in the final.
+The victory marked the club’s second Super Cup title and their first since 2016.

+Al-Ahli successfully defended their title in the 2025–26 AFC Champions League Elite, defeating Japanese side Machida Zelvia 1–0 after extra time in the final held at King Abdullah Sports City in Jeddah scored by Firas Al-Buraikan at 96th minute.
+This victory secured the club’s second continental title and marked their first back-to-back Asian championship, establishing Al-Ahli among the elite clubs in the history of Asian football.

+Shield of Sports Excellence and the title of ambassador of the homeland

+In 2009, the club celebrated its 75th anniversary.
+On 3 July 2009, the Custodian of the Two Holy Mosques King Abdullah bin Abdul Aziz received the heads and members of the honor of the club and its board of directors, on the occasion of Al-Ahli winning four International titles in 2008.
+The club was awarded the highest honor; it was presented with the shield of the Custodian of the Two Holy Mosques for sports excellence, and the title "Ambassador of the Homeland".

+The Jeddah Derby

+The Jeddah Derby refers to the rivalry between Al-Ahli and Al-Ittihad Club, the two major football clubs based in Jeddah.
+The fixture is one of the most prominent derbies in Saudi football, reflecting the city’s deep sporting culture and passionate fan bases.
+Matches between the two sides are regularly contested in domestic competitions such as the Saudi Pro League and the King’s Cup, often drawing large attendances and significant media attention.
+The rivalry dates back decades and is known for its intense atmosphere both on and off the pitch.

 Al-Ahli's relationship with Brazilian football

 Matches with Brazil national team

 In 1989, Al-Ahli hosted the Brazil national team in a friendly match at the Prince Abdullah Al-Faisal Stadium in Jeddah.
 Brazil won the match 3–1, with goals scored by Bebeto (two goals) and Washington, while Al-Ahli's only goal was scored by Al-Mualla.